 It is designed as a self-guided riding experience, covering around 50km every day, taking advantage of a fantastic network of quiet tarmac roads that stretch across the whole of the Algarve.
 It can be adapted to suit your individual needs.

 Day 1: Arrival

-If you are arriving at Faro airport to start with, the tour operator will transfer you to your first destination, Vila Real de Santo Antonio, an interesting old town on the banks of the Guadiana river, which forms the border between Spain and Portugal.
+Upon your arrival in the Algarve, we will collect you and take you to your first destination, Vila Real de Santo Antonio, an interesting old town on the banks of the Guadiana river, which forms the border between Spain and Portugal.

 Your first day’s cycling starts with a gentle run along the coast towards Tavira, an elegant old town dating back to Roman times.
-From there you will head inland through unspoilt countryside, where few tourists venture, to SaÌƒo Bras de Alportel - a typical Algarvian working town, which offers a mixture of old and new.
-Then it is only a short stretch on to the market town of Loule, an explorer’s haven with its narrow cobbled streets leading off the central Avenida, tiny shops and hidden away bars and restaurants.
+From there you will head inland through unspoilt countryside, where few tourists venture, to São Bras de Alportel – a typical Algarvian working town, which offers a mixture of old and new.
+Then it is only a short stretch on to the market town of Loule, an explorer’s haven with its narrow cobbled streets.

 Overnight in Loule.

-Leaving Loule and venturing north into the rolling hills, you will find some fabulous winding roads, almost traffic free, leading to the tiny hill-top village of QuerencÌ§a, a great coffee stop and a place to take in the splendid views.
-Passing through Alte, famous for its white painted houses and fresh water springs, there is the option to head towards the barragens (reservoirs) before aiming for the ancient old town of Silves.
-Once the Moorish capital, Silves is steeped with history.
-It is an enchanting town on the banks of the Rio Arade and home to the best preserved castle in the Algarve.
+Venturing north into the rolling hills, you will find some fabulous winding roads leading to the hill-top village of Querença, a great coffee stop with splendid views.
+Passing through Alte, famous for its white painted houses and fresh water springs, you can head towards the barragens (reservoirs) before aiming for Silves.
+Once the Moorish capital, Silves is steeped with history and home to the best preserved castle in the Algarve.

 Overnight in Silves.